matttoensing/sweater-weather/README.md

 geo_key: <MapQuest key goes here>
 ```

-5. An Unsplash API key can be obtained <a href="https://unsplash.com/documentation">here</a>
+5. An Unsplash API key can be obtained <a href="https://unsplash.com/documentation">here</a>.
+Please review the Unsplash guidelines for crediting photos <a href="https://help.unsplash.com/en/articles/2511245-unsplash-api-guidelines">here</a>
 6. Repeat step #2 with the Unsplash API key, and name the variable `unsplash_key`.
 It should look like this:

 ```